 ‘Consider placing a small glass of orange juice in a remote corner of their garden to draw wasps away from an occupied area,’ suggests Catherine Alyons.
 This distraction technique can be used with overripe fruit, sugar water and banana skins.

 5. Avoid leaving outside lights on

-Leaving outdoor lights on at night will attract insects, and subsequently the wasps that feed on them.
-Remember to turn outside lights off to avoid attracting the insects, and hopefully not have to face any hungry wasps.
+Leaving outdoor lights on at night will attract insects, and subsequently the wasps that feed this prey to their young.
+To keep wasps away from your porch and other areas, remember to turn outside lights off to avoid attracting the insects, and hopefully not have to face any hungry wasps.